data-catering/data-caterer-docs/docs/setup/guide/data-source/file/iceberg.md

 # Iceberg

-Creating a data generator for Iceberg.
+Data testing for Iceberg.
 You will have the ability to generate and validate Iceberg tables.

 ## Requirements

-- 10 minutes
+- 5 minutes
 - Git
 - Gradle
 - Docker